NicolasRoehm/LoginComponent/projects/login-form/README.md

 - Remove Bootstrap 4 dependency
 - Dissociate forgot password from setup password
 - Create a component for each input to remove duplication
+- Forgot password : Try to get the username ? display it (optional) : ask for it inside pwd form
 - Fix Angular 6 Library assets
 - Deploy with [Travis](https://travis-ci.org/) & Test Coverage with [Coveralls](https://coveralls.io/)